 This is nowhere near an exhaustive list of reasons to visit Crete in October.
 It should give you a pretty good idea of what off-season Crete is all about though.

-Let us know if you have more suggestions in the comments below!
+Let us know if you have more suggestions or travel tips in the comments below!